 I tick most of the boxes – teaching, assessment, lecturing and publishing.
 (I’ve a full list of dubious credentials.)
 The only thing I didn’t achieve was a full-time contract.

 One lecture in particular sticks out in my mind.
 Not one on rhetoric that raised a round of applause (though that was amazing).
-Not one on history which drew on Assassin’s Creed and Crytek Off the Map.
+Not even that on history which featured Assassin’s Creed and Crytek Off the Map.
 Oddly, it’s one on ‘Exam Preparation’.